Men with different body shapes, levels of muscularity, and degrees of leanness. Illustrated by Shane Duquette.

 Men with outlier genetics or who use performance-enhancing drugs can sometimes go beyond the “ideal” degree of muscularity.
 It stops looking attractive and starts looking strange.
 Whatever The Rock is doing, it isn’t normal.
 Men think it looks cool.
 He looks like a hero from a comic book.
 But it looks strange to most women.
 It isn’t what they dream of (study.

-So, how muscular is too muscular?
-It’s hard to say for sure.
+It’s hard to say how muscular is too muscular.
 Everyone is built differently.
 Our bones grow to different thicknesses, our frames span different breadths, and we all grow to different heights.
 Maybe you’re 5’6 and cap out at 170 pounds.
 Maybe you’re 6’2 and can bulk up to beefy 220.
 Either way, you’ll reach peak attractiveness before you get there.
 And as long as you stay natural, you won’t ever get to the point where you stop being attractive.

 The Ideal Body-Fat Percentage